CatalinoAgapito/PA3/README.md

 ````
 import pandas as pd
 ````
-In this part of the code, it imports the Pandas library and gives it the name pd.
-This allows Pandas functions to be used later in the program to work with and analyze the data.
+### In this part of the code, it prepares the program to work with the car data.

 ````
 cars = pd.read_csv('cars.csv')